SkymeFactor/wineup-segmentation-and-detection/Mask R-CNN/README.md

 `pip3 install -r requirements.txt`

-And lastly, run the program with test image 'my_test.jpg'
+And lastly, run the program with test images wihtin './Test_Images' directory

-`python3 main.py my_test.jpg`
+`python3 main.py`

-As a result I expect you will have a file './result/my_test.jpg' containing the segmentation.
+As a result I expect you will have a bunch of files in './result/' folder containing the segmentation.

 For additional help you can type